 Enganche is a Spanish word that roughly translates to “hook”.
 What it essentially means is Enganche is a player that acts as a hook between midfield and attack.
 He plays a free role and operates in the space between midfield and the attack.
 An Enganche is primarily responsible for playmaking i.e, creating chances.
 He is the player the midfield tries to shift the ball to.
 He is also the person the strikers expect service from.

 The best video you'll see today, Diego Maradona's highlights from the 1986 World Cup 🐐pic.twitter.com/qjxvbmqgLg

 — Fanzine (@Fanzine_com) June 30, 2021

 A person playing as an Enganche must be technically adept.
-They must have supreme dribbling ability and agility to outmaneuver their opponents.
+They must have supreme dribbling ability and agility to outmanoeuvre their opponents.
 Most importantly the Enganche must have a keen eye for a pass that unlocks defences.
+Progressive passes is a great metric to gauge the contribution of an Enganche.
 An Enganche excels mostly in a diamond formation.
 It might be a 4-1-2-1-2 or a 3-1-2-1-3.
 They thrive on the opportunity to either play the through balls into the runners in behind or diagonals out wide.
 As they play in that hole between attack and midfield they get that famous “in the hole” metaphor.